Transportation-cost inequalities for diffusions driven by Gaussian processes: Applications to diffusions

 \begin{remark} Embeddings of the form \eqref{eqn:CM_embedding_q-var_add_noise} play a crucial role in Gaussian rough paths theory and we will revisit them also in the next section.
-Sufficient conditions for such embeddings are given in \cite{FGGR13}.
+Sufficient conditions for such embeddings, as well as many examples of Gaussian processes for which they hold, are given in \cite{FGGR16}.

 \end{remark}